maxwellau2/SC1015MiniProject/README.md

 # Welcome to the Air Quality Project

 ## About
 This Mini-Project aims to analyse the PRSA dataset on Multi-State Air Quality in Beijing in an effort to build a solution to manage symptoms of poor air quality.
+The data originates from the Beijing Municipal Environmental Monitoring Center, with meteorological information at each station sourced from the closest weather station managed by the China Meteorological Administration.
+The observations span from March 1st, 2013, to February 28th, 2017.<div>Data set available <a href="https://archive.ics.uci.edu/dataset/501/beijing+multi+site+air+quality+data">here</a></div>

 Below is a flowchart of the reccomended path to look at our project.

 <img src="img/flow_of_events.drawio.png"></img>